ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-pwa-step01.md

 # Lab: Host the Application

-The Ionic Weather application has been written as a hybrid mobile application, but we have also taken some care to make sure it would still work in our development environment, which is web-based.
-Therefore it should be very easy to run the application as a web app.
+The Ionic Weather application has been written as a hybrid mobile application, but we have also taken care to make sure it will still work in our development environment, which is web-based.
+Therefore it is very easy to run the application as a web app.
 In order to do this, it will need to be hosted somewhere.
 One of the easiest ways to do that is to use Firebase hosting.

 In this lab you will learn: